 When a great day is dissolved by one food infraction, you may be a certified “diet perfectionist.”
 Not to worry, there is hope.

 Here, I’ll give you a few examples of the all-or-nothing eating mindset, so you can see where you stand.
-Then we will talk about why this tendency may exist in your life.
+Then, we’ll talk about why this tendency may exist in your life.
 And, I’ll send you away with some super-practical tips that you can put into practice right away.

 I have worked with hundreds of “near-professional dieting” women, and all-or-nothing eating plays out rather predictably in each of their lives.
 Have you ever found yourself in a similar scenario?

-It’s lunchtime and you are meeting a friend for lunch at a local cafe.
+It’s lunchtime and you’re meeting a friend for lunch at a local cafe.
 Earlier in the day, you had a nourishing breakfast and now you’re set on ordering a salad, with an apple instead of bread, of course.

 Your order comes and there is a warm baguette perched between lettuce leaves.
 You shrug it off and determine not to eat it.